 Instructions

 - Add the potatoes to a large bowl.
 Add melted butter, onion and garlic powders, and salt and pepper.
-Toss to incorporate the seasonings.
+Toss to incorporate the seasonings.30 ounces frozen shredded hash brown potatoes, 4 tablespoons unsalted butter, ½ teaspoon onion powder, ½ teaspoon garlic powder, 1 teaspoon Kosher salt, 1 teaspoon black pepper

-- Preheat a large non-stick skillet over medium heat with a generous drizzle of oil.
-A cast-iron skillet works well too!
-Add the potatoes to the skillet and with the back of a spatula, press the potatoes firmly into an even layer.
-Cook for 15-20 minutes until golden brown and crispy on the bottom.
+- Preheat a large non-stick skillet over medium heat with two tablespoons of oil.
+Add the potatoes to the skillet and press them firmly into an even layer with a spatula.
+Cook for 10-20 minutes until golden brown and crispy on the bottom.

-- To flip the hash browns, place a large plate upside down on top of the skillet.
+- Place a large plate upside down on top of the skillet.
 Flip the skillet over, inverting the hash browns onto the plate.
-Add more oil to the skillet and slide the hash browns back into the skillet.
+Add two more tablespoons of oil to the skillet and slide the hash browns back into the skillet.
 Cook for another 10 minutes until the bottom is golden and crispy.

 - Slide the hash browns onto a board or serving platter.
-Garnish with scallions and a touch of salt.
+Garnish with chives or scallions and flaky salt.
 Slice and serve with sour cream.
-I love serving with horseradish sour cream.
-Just add prepared horseradish - as much as you like - to sour cream and stir.

 Nutrition